 A lack of awareness and access to eye care prevents 1 in 3 Indians from seeing the world clearly.
-Essilor is proud to support the See Now campaign breaking down these barriers as we work towards our ambition to eradicate poor vision by 2050.
+Essilor is proud to support the See Now campaign breaking down these barriers as we work towards our ambition to eliminate poor vision by 2050.

 “A lack of awareness and access to eye care prevents 1 in 3 Indians from seeing the world clearly.
-Essilor is proud to support the See Now campaign breaking down these barriers as we work towards our ambition to eradicate poor vision by 2050,” said Jayanth Bhuvaraghan, Chief Mission Officer, Essilor International.
+Essilor is proud to support the See Now campaign breaking down these barriers as we work towards our ambition to eliminate poor vision by 2050,” said Jayanth Bhuvaraghan, Chief Mission Officer, Essilor International.